-- the name and address of the shareholder making the recommendation; - · the number of shares of our common stock that such shareholder owns beneficially and holds of record; - the name and address of the individual recommended for consideration as a director nominee; - · the principal occupation and experience of the director nominee; - · the total number of shares of our common stock that the shareholder making the recommendation will vote for the director nominee; - a written statement from the shareholder making the recommendation stating whether the director nominee has indicated his or her willingness to serve if elected and why such recommended candidate would be able to fulfill the duties of a director; and - any other information regarding the director nominee that is required to be included in a proxy statement filed pursuant to the rules of the SEC.
+- the name and address of the shareholder making the recommendation; - the number of shares of our common stock that such shareholder owns beneficially and holds of record; - the name and address of the individual recommended for consideration as a director nominee; - the principal occupation and experience of the director nominee; - · the total number of shares of our common stock that the shareholder making the recommendation will vote for the director nominee; - a written statement from the shareholder making the recommendation stating whether the director nominee has indicated his or her willingness to serve if elected and why such recommended candidate would be able to fulfill the duties of a director; and - · any other information regarding the director nominee that is required to be included in a proxy statement filed pursuant to the rules of the SEC.

-Nominations must be sent to the GNC Committee by U.S. mail, courier or expedited delivery service to InVivo Therapeutics Holdings Corp., One Broadway, 14th Floor, Cambridge, Massachusetts 02142, Attn: Chair,

-GNC Committee.
-The chair of the GNC Committee will then provide the nomination to the GNC Committee for consideration.
+Nominations must be sent to the GNC Committee by U.S. mail, courier or expedited delivery service to InVivo Therapeutics Holdings Corp., One Kendall Square, Building 1400 East, 4th Floor, Cambridge, Massachusetts 02139, Attn: Secretary.
+The Secretary will then provide the nomination to the GNC Committee for consideration.
 Assuming that the required material has been provided on a timely basis, the GNC Committee will evaluate shareholder-recommended candidates by following substantially the same process, and applying substantially the same criteria, as it follows for candidates submitted by others.